Harshal141/WiityCliquesHackSVIT/README.md

 # CoLabs

-###Problem:
+### Problem:
 Providing students and researchers with best possible laboratories, workshops and other facilities without the hindrance of distance by shared usage of workshops and labs of other Institutions.

-###Solution:
-We propose a WebApp “CoLabs” which lets colleges and universities lend available workshops and laboratories to students of other colleges staying near that college.

-Students can book slots for listed workshops  and laboratories, from the platform and access the physical workshops/labs.
+### Students can book slots for listed workshops  and laboratories, from the platform and access the physical workshops/labs.

 Students will get certificates, mentioning the number of hours spent at the facility.